 Family Therapy is designed to identify family patterns that contribute to a behavior disorder and help family members break those habits.
 It involves discussion and problem-solving sessions with the family.
 Some of these sessions may be as a group, in couples, or one-on-one.
 In family therapy, the web of interpersonal relationships is examined and, ideally, communication is strengthened within the family.

-Couples therapy is a form of therapy used to treat relationship distress for both individuals and couples.
+Couples therapy is used to treat relationship distress for both individuals and couples.
 The purpose of couples therapy is to restore a better level of functioning in couples who experience relationship distress.
 The reasons for distress can include a broad spectrum of psychological disorders that include domestic violence, alcoholism, depression, or anxiety.
-Couples therapy is designed to identify the presence of dissatisfaction and distress, and to devise and implement a treatment plan to help improve or alleviate the symptoms, restoring the relationship to a better and healthier level of functioning.
+Couples therapy is designed to identify the presence of dissatisfaction and distress, and to devise and implement a treatment plan to help improve or alleviate the symptoms, thus restoring the relationship to a more optimal level of functioning.

 Coaching is a concept that involves interaction between the therapist and the individual or family members.
 The objective in coaching is to determine a set of goals that the individual or family agrees upon.
 Common areas of interest for individuals and families are communication, study skills, expectations, and boundaries.
-If you feel that Coaching is a preferred form of therapy, Insight Renewal Center has a diverse group of therapists that specialize in various areas of expertise.
+If you feel that coaching is a preferred form of therapy, Insight Renewal Center has a diverse group of therapists that specialize in various areas of expertise.

 We love what we do, and we want to help.
 Feel free to visit during normal business hours.

 12410 Cantrell Road, Suite 202, Little Rock, Arkansas 72223, United States

 08:00 am – 07:30 pm